 The itinerary you see on our map takes you through the heart of Western Europe.
 You'll experience the liveliness of Amsterdam, the best of western Germany, Switzerland, and Italy's lake region.
 The itinerary can be followed easily and efficiently by train, although driving is always an option.

 This is a great trip in spring and fall.
 If you're doing it in November, there's lots of snow in the alps at that time.
 If you're doing it in early summer, start in Italy and head north as things warm up.
 Here are some travel resources for the suggested itinerary.

-Spend 3 days, with optional trip to Utrecht.
+Spend 3 days in Amsterdam with an optional trip to Utrecht.

 Spend two days on the boundaries between France, Germany and Switzerland.
-Have a great meal at an historic guild hall.
+Have a great meal at a historic guild hall.
 After Basel, you'll have a decision to make.
-You can take the Bern route and stop a few days at Stresa, on the shores of Lago Maggiore, or you can head over to Lugano in the Ticino Region of Switzerland and go on to Lake Como.
+You can take the Bern route and stop a few days at Stresa, on the shores of Lago Maggiore, or you can head over to Lugano in the Ticino region of Switzerland and go on to Lake Como.
 Have more time?
-From the lake region on our suggested itinerary, head toward Venice with the Best of Italy's Northeast Suggested Itinerary.
+From the lake region on our suggested itinerary, head toward Venice with the best of Italy's Northeast suggested itinerary.
 More?
 Head all the way down the boot with our Venice to Sicily Itinerary.